ramonAtDuo/apjc_owl/README.md

 - Open a pull request to merge your branch into 'result' branch once your changes are finalized.

 ### Contributing
-Welcome contribuitors!
+Welcome contributors!
 If you have ideas for enhancements or new features, feel free to open an issue or submit a pull request.

 ### License
 This project is licensed under the MIT License, making it free to use, modify, and distribute.